sbcarp/GroceryBama/README.md

 Note: make sure the port number of the instance is the default one: 3306

 Step 4.
-Go to the folder GroceryBama\bin\Release\, Run GroceryBama.exe as administrator
+Go to the folder GroceryBama\bin\Release\netcoreapp3.0\publish\, Run GroceryBama.exe as administrator

 Step 5.
 Open the localhost url in browser with displayed port number